 Everything You Need to Know About Adderall

-Answers to some of your biggest questions about treating ADHD with Adderall, including side effects, dosages for children, warnings, and more.
+Answers to some of your most urgent questions about treating ADHD with Adderall, and information about side effects, dosages, benefits and risks of treatment, and more.

 What is Adderall?

 Adderall is a central nervous system stimulant containing a mixture of four different amphetamine salts — Dextroamphetamine Saccharate, Amphetamine Aspartate, Dextroamphetamine Sulfate, and Amphetamine Sulfate — that is used to treat Attention Deficit Hyperactivity Disorder (ADHD).
 Treating ADHD with Adderall was approved by the FDA in 1996.